mirror-shades/doxa/docs/index.md

 # Doxa

 Doxa is a compiled language which focuses on simplicity, readability, and gradualized type safety.
-It enables seamless transition from prototype to production code through strict and normal directives.
+It enables seamless transition from prototype to production code through safe and normal directives.

 Doxa is built using Zig.
 It's designed to be a highly readable language that brings gradual type safety which is controlled by directives.
 This allows Doxa to act as a flexible and dynamically typed scripting language while providing the ability to enforce type safety when needed.

-Here is a comparison of a simple program written in Doxa's normal mode vs strict mode:
+Here is a comparison of a simple program written in Doxa's normal mode vs safe mode:

 ```
 var x = 1;